kjpgit/techdemo/lambda_dns_benchmark/README.md

 ## Conclusion

 Performance of Lambda DNS is highly variable (a cache seems to be involved) and undocumented.
-I have no idea what the performance guarantees or limits are, but it doesn't seem to be based on ENIs.
+I have no idea what the performance guarantees or limits are, but it doesn't seem to be based on the published ENI rate.
+Limiting it by ENIS, which are in turn based on Lambda security groups, is confusing and stupid-as-hell for developers.

 AWS support told us about the (undocumented) DNS cache and this test verifies it exists.
-However that raises even more questions.